Developer Onboarding¶

 7) Build, Deploy, and Images¶

-Platform releases ship evaluator artifacts for WSL2, Linux VM, and bare metal from a single tag.
+Platform releases may also publish evaluator artifacts for WSL2, Linux VM, and bare metal, but those are secondary to the canonical native install path.

 - How builds/releases are orchestrated: Build, Deploy, and Images